nouzen-shinei/christmas-celebration/README.md

 1. Home Page: Welcomes visitors with a Christmas greeting and animations.

-2. Celebration Page: Displays Christmas traditions, wishes, or fun activities.
+2. Celebration Page: Displays Christmas wishes and some nice animations.